digital-asset/daml/docs/source/tools/auth-middleware/index.rst

 The application directs the user to this endoint if the ``/auth`` endpoint returned 401 Unauthorized.
 This will request authentication and authorization of the user from the IAM for the given claims.
-E.g. in the OAuth 2.0 based implementation included in DAML Connect, this will start an Authorization Code Grant flow.
+E.g. in the OAuth 2.0 based implementation included in DAML, this will start an Authorization Code Grant flow.

 If authorization is granted this will store the access and optional refresh token in a cookie.
 The request can define a callback URI, if specified this endpoint will redirect to the callback URI at the end of the flow.
 Otherwise, it will respond with a status code that indicates whether authorization was successful or not.